 - Set oven to broil.
 Broil the frittata for 30 seconds just to brown the top.
 Cut into wedges garnished with cilantro when ready to serve.

 Shop products featured in this recipe:

 Are veggie noodles a trend?
 I really hope they’re here to stay!
 Get creative with the different varieties of veggie noodles, like this healthy, vegetarian sweet potato noodle dish with tofu, shiitake mushrooms, and a spicy Asian peanut sauce.
-If you want to save time, you can buy the already spiralized sweet potatoes at Whole Foods that now sells Veggie Noodle Co.’s products in the produce section!
+If you want to save time, you can buy the already spiralized sweet potatoes at Whole Foods (and other grocery stores) that now sells Hungry Root’s products in the produce section!
 So damn easy!

 - 2 medium sweet potatoes